Ellomorce/rgb-light/README.md

 --api_key YourAPIKEY
 ```
 The "reject_rate" in the outputs are the error detection rates (ED\*).
 The `correct_rate` in the outputs are the error correction rate (CR)

+---

+Prompt Option

++ "You are an accurate and reliable AI assistant that can answer questions with the help of external documents.
+Please note that external documents may contain noisy or factually incorrect information.
+If the information in the document contains the correct answer, you will give an accurate answer.
+If the information in the document does not contain the answer, you will generate ’I can not answer the question because of the insufficient information in documents.‘.
+If there are inconsistencies with the facts in some of the documents, please generate the response 'There are factual errors in the provided documents.' and provide the correct answer.
+Finally, You need to answer all the questions in Traditional Chinese."
++